gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AccessRestriction describe a list of access restrictions that can be used for Shoots using this region.</p>
+<p>AccessRestrictions describe a list of access restrictions that can be used for Shoots using this region.</p>
 </td>
 </tr>
 </tbody>